Vaginal Itching During Pregnancy – Causes & Prevention

 How to Prevent Itching in the Vagina During Pregnancy?

 If you experience vaginal itching during pregnancy, you should not try to self-medicate yourself.
 Over-the-counter medicines should also be taken only after consulting with a doctor.
 However, if you don’t experience this problem, there are certain things you can do to prevent it.
 You will have one less thing to worry about during pregnancy.
 Here are a few tips to reduce the likelihood of vaginal itching during pregnancy.

 - Wear Cotton Underwears: Wear loose cotton panties and avoid wearing tight clothes during pregnancy.
 Don’t opt for lycra and spandex fibres as they can trap moisture adjacent to the skin and cause itching.

-- Use Wet Wipes: Use gentle, fragrance and alcohol-free wet wipes to wipe your vaginal area after using the restroom or through the course of the day.
+- Use Wet Wipes: Use gentle, fragrance and alcohol-free wet wipes to wipe your vaginal area after using the restroom or throughout the day.

 - Stay Clean and Dry: Stay as clean and dry as possible.
-Change your underwear 2-3 times a day to get rid of sweat and discharge.
+Change your underwear 2-3 times daily to eliminate sweat and discharge.
 Also, clean thoroughly down there, after intercourse.

 - Opt for Hypoallergenic Products: Use gentle soaps, lotions, and shower gels.
 Use hypoallergenic fabric softeners and detergents to wash your underwear.

 - Use a Cold Compress: A cold compress can be used on the affected area to get rid of the itching.
 If the vaginal skin is sensitive, use cold water to wash it as hot water might increase the irritation.

 - Eat Yoghurt: Yoghurt helps the body maintain balanced pH levels.
 Include yoghurt in your daily diet.
 However, opt for unsweetened, low-fat yoghurt to help balance your body’s pH levels.